alex/what-happens-when/README.rst

 The "g" key is pressed
 ----------------------
 The following sections explain the physical keyboard actions and the OS interrupts.

-When you press the key "g" the browser receives the event and the auto-complete functions kick in.
+* ``Physical Keyboard Input``: When the user presses the "``g``" key on the physical keyboard, the browser receives the corresponding keyboard event.

+* ``Auto-Complete Functions``: Upon receiving the key event, the browser's auto-complete functions are invoked.
+These functions are responsible for providing suggestions and auto-completion options to the user.

-Depending on your browser's algorithm and if you are in private/incognito mode or not various suggestions will be presented to you in the dropdown below the URL bar.
-Most of these algorithms sort and prioritize results based on search history, bookmarks, cookies, and popular searches from the internet as a whole.
-As you are typing "google.com" many blocks of code run and the suggestions will be refined with each keypress.
-It may even suggest "google.com" before you finish typing it.
+* ``Suggestions Generation``: Depending on the browser's algorithm and the user's browsing environment (such as private/incognito mode), various suggestions are generated.
+  These suggestions are typically presented in a dropdown below the URL bar.

+* ``Algorithmic Prioritization``: The browser's suggestion algorithm sorts and prioritizes the results based on several factors, including the user's search history, bookmarks, cookies, and popular searches from the internet as a whole.
+This prioritization ensures that the most relevant suggestions are displayed to the user.

+* ``Real-Time Refinement``: As the user continues to type "google.com" or any other input, the browser's code executes multiple blocks in real-time.
+With each keypress, the suggestions are refined and updated accordingly.
+In some cases, the algorithm may even predict and suggest "google.com" before the user finishes typing it completely.

 The "enter" key bottoms out
 ---------------------------